 Consider the pros and cons of going to college.
 Here are six compelling reasons to get a degree and three equally valid reasons that college may not be right for you, at least not yet.

-6 Reasons You Should Go to College
+6 Reasons to Go to College

-- You Want to Advance in Your Career: Many occupations do not require one to earn a bachelor's degree to get hired for an entry level job.
-However, if you want to move beyond that position, there is a good chance you will need to go to college.
-You can decide whether to earn a degree before you begin your career or once it is underway.
+- A Degree Will Help With Career Advancement: Many occupations do not require a bachelor's degree for entry-level jobs, but if you want to advance, you will need one.
+Decide whether to earn a degree before beginning your career or after it is underway.

 3 Reasons College May Not Be for You

 - The Career You Want to Pursue Doesn't Require a Degree: Many occupations do not require a college education and earning a degree will do nothing at all to improve your chances of getting a job or advancing.
 You should get all the training you need by attending a vocational school or doing an apprenticeship if required.

 - You Are More Interested in Partying Than in Studying: While a fair bit of...um...socializing goes on in college, if visions of beer bongs and red plastic cups are your primary focus when you think about college, consider postponing going.
 You may not have given enough thought to the hard work involved in earning a bachelor's degree.
 Perhaps wait until you are a bit more serious about your education before heading off to college.

 - Your Parents Think College Is Important, But You Don't Really Want to Go: Your parents have your best interests at heart when they urge you to continue your education, but you have to want to earn a degree.
 No matter how much your parents want you to succeed in life, they will not be the ones who will have to put in all the hard work.
 However, you should consider what your parents are telling you.
 They may know enough about you and your aspirations to realize that college is a good choice.